shikhavyaghra1989/AutomaticProfileParser/README.md

 4 - Then do mvn clean and build the application to download the backend dependencies.\
 5 - Run the application.

+## Steps to set up backend application using terminal
+1. Install mvn on your machine with java 11.
+2. Create mysql database called "AutomaticProfileParser"
+3. Update all the Database properties in application.properties file as : spring.datasource.username=****\
+   spring.datasource.password=********\
+   spring.datasource.url=jdbc:mysql://localhost:3306/AutomaticProfileParser
+4. Change `spring.jpa.hibernate.ddl-auto=update` this property to `create` to create the schema in above Database and set it back to `update` once schema is created.
+5. Go to project root folder "AutomaticProfileParser" mvn clean install to build the project
+6. Once build is success, run application using mvn spring-boot:run command.
+   **Note** Endpoint in following files needs to be changed according to your application server:
+   a.
+ApiCall.js( PROFILE_SAVING_URL ="http://localhost:8080")
+   b.
+ApplicantProfileController(@CrossOrigin(origins = "http://localhost:3000"))
+   c.
+FileController(@CrossOrigin(origins = "http://localhost:3000"))
+   Replace "localhost" with corresponding ip address.